+- information and referral centre

+- drop in centre ...

+- meeting place for women and women's groups

+- child care

+- ombudswoman service

 - library

 - research projects

 - speakers bureau

 - education programmes for public awareness

 - parent resource centre

 - workshops on special issues

-- clearing house for adult education information
+clearing house for adult education information

 - media explorations

 - outreach to women in the community

 - employment counselling

-- newsletter communications

-- women on their own employment cooperative
+- newsletter communications - women on their own employment

 - legal aid

 - and any other suggestions you may have.